islandcontroller/cutest-template/README.md

     PROJ_NAME=name make all

-If you are referencing other projects outside the CuTest root, make sure to volume-mount the most top-level common folder, and `cd` to the CuTest root within the `cutest` container (see [cutest-example](https://github.com/islandcontroller/cutest-example/blob/master/.github/workflows/cutest-unit-tests.yml) action)
+If you are referencing other projects outside the CuTest root, make sure to workspace-mount the most top-level common folder, and `-C` to the CuTest root within the `cutest` container (see [cutest-example](https://github.com/islandcontroller/cutest-example/blob/master/.github/workflows/cutest-unit-tests.yml) action)

     - name: Run Unit-Test
       uses: docker://islandc/cutest
       with:
-        args: /bin/sh -c "cd TEST_RV32CoreIdent && make all"
+        args: /bin/sh -c "make all -C <project-location>"

 ### GitHub Actions